Motspur Park railway station: History

 The railway itself was constructed through the locality in 1859 but Motspur Park station was not added until 1925.

 On 6 November 1947, there was a train crash at Motspur Park junction, 766 yd south of the station, which killed four and injured 12 people.
-In foggy conditions, a train was incorrectly authorized by a fog signalman to pass a danger signal, and collided with another train that was crossing the line in front of it.
+In foggy conditions, a train was incorrectly authorised by a fog signalman to pass a danger signal, and collided with another train that was crossing the line in front of it.

 A signal box once stood at the western trackside approximately 50 yd from the southern end of the platform but this was demolished in 1992 when the level crossing changed to a modern CCTV type controlled from Wimbledon Area Signalling Centre.

 The station stands atop a railway embankment off a service road behind a parade of shops on West Barnes Lane.
 The shops and surrounding streets on both sides of the line are known as Motspur Park.
 There is also footpath access from Claremont Avenue on the western side.

 The station is a single island platform reached by footbridge from either side of the track.
 The station retained its original Southern Railway buildings in the centre of the platform until August 2023 when they were demolished for the Network Rail Wessex Access for All scheme.

 This 1912 Railway Clearing House map shows the lines around Motspur Park railway station, but not the actual station, which was only opened in 1925.